Germany Must Perish!: In Germany

 The book appeared in many pieces of Nazi propaganda.
-The Parole der Woches weekly wall newspaper included it as evidence that the Allies' war aims included the destruction of Germany.
+Parole der Woches weekly wall newspaper included it as evidence that the Allies' war aims included the destruction of Germany.
 The pamphlet "The War Goal of World Plutocracy" detailed the contents of the book, although with some omissions from the text that it quoted.
 It was used in 1944 in a pamphlet, "Never!", which described Kaufman's importance:

 The Jewish president of the American Federation of Peace is no anonymous individual, no fanatic rejected by world Jewry, no mentally ill crackpot, but rather a leading and widely known Jewish personality in the United States.
 He belongs to the so-called Roosevelt Brain Trust, which provides intellectual and political education and advice to the American President.
 "It is therefore beyond question that his book and its demand that 'Germany must perish' corresponds to the official opinion of the leading circles of world plutocracy."

 At his Nuremberg trial, Julius Streicher cited Kaufman's book in his defense, claiming his anger at Jews was prompted by Germany Must Perish!.
 The German philosopher and historian Ernst Nolte argues that the German reaction to Germany Must Perish! supports his contention that World War II was a genuine response to German fears of a worldwide Jewish plot.